Wicked City (1987 film): Live-action remake

-Wicked City, a Hong Kong live-action adaptation of the film was made in 1992 produced by Film Workshop Ltd. The film was directed by Tai Kit Mak, produced and written by Tsui Hark, and starred Jacky Cheung, Leon Lai, Michelle Reis, Yuen Woo-ping, Roy Cheung, and Tatsuya Nakadai.
-(Michelle Reis said that Tsui Hark actually directed many scenes himself.)
+The Wicked City, a Hong Kong live-action adaptation was produced in 1992 by Film Workshop Ltd. The film was directed by Tai Kit Mak, produced and written by Tsui Hark, and starred Jacky Cheung, Leon Lai, Michelle Reis, Yuen Woo-ping, Roy Cheung and Tatsuya Nakadai.
+(Michelle Reis said that Tsui actually directed many scenes himself.)

 The story takes place in Hong Kong during a conflict between worlds of Humans and "Rapters".
 Special police in the city are investigating a mysterious drug named "happiness".
 Taki, one of the police, meets his old lover Windy, who is a rapter and now mistress of a powerful old rapter named Daishu.
 Taki and other special police track down and fight Daishu, but later find that he hopes to coexist with human.
 The son of Daishu, Shudo, is the mastermind.
 In the end, Shudo is defeated, but Daishu and Taki's friends die too.
 Windy leaves alone.